Thanatology: History

-Russian scientist Élie Metchnikoff was famous for his work in microbiology and the discovery of phagocytosis.
-"Phagocytosis is the process by which a cell—often a phagocyte or protist—engulfs a solid particle to form an internal compartment known as a phagosome."
+Russian scientist Élie Metchnikoff pioneered the field of thanatology and was famous for his work in microbiology and the discovery of phagocytosis "Phagocytosis is the process by which a cell—often a phagocyte or protist—engulfs a solid particle to form an internal compartment known as a phagosome."
 In 1903, he established a scientific discipline devoted to the study of death.
 He argued that those who were dying had few or no resources for the experience of dying and that an academic study would help those facing death to have a better understanding of the phenomenon and reduce their fear of it.

 Metchnikoff based his ideas for an interdisciplinary study on the fact that while medical students had their obligatory encounters with cadavers through anatomical studies, there was almost no instruction on how to care for the dying, nor was there any research into death included in the curriculum.
 Because few scholars and educators agreed with Metchnikoff, the support he needed for the realization of his suggestion did not materialize for decades.

 Metchnikoff chose to focus on two new areas of study, gerontology and thanatology.
 Contrary to gerontology, it took about 47 years for most people to accept thanatology as a science.
 Therefore, the science of thanatology is fairly new for the most part.
 The altered viewpoints people developed when it came to viewing and coping with death was one reason that thanatology became more accepted across societies.